DaYroXy/js-client-framework/README.md

 # Venux

-This is a website building project created for a HackerU college.
+This is a web developement project created for a HackerU college.

 ## Table of Contents